Skip to main content

 Best ForPrototyping Physical AIProduction-Grade Trustless Systems

 The "interchangeability" you see in the market is a symptom of speed-to-market.
-But for a truly autonomous, sovereign system—especially one involving your "Ezekiel-wheels" or deep-space infrastructure—the move from a flexible FPGA to a Stable, Hardened ASIC is the final step toward true technical stewardship.
+But for a truly autonomous, sovereign system—especially one involving your "Ezekiel-wheels" or deep-space infrastructure— while the move from a flexible FPGA to a Stable, Hardened ASIC is the step toward technical stewardship.
+Yet, there are still room for improvements in photonic FPGA designs, for flexibility.
+I will touch on that later.

 Comments